usmananwar12/flex-management-system/README.md

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute to the project, please follow these steps:

-1. Fork the project.
-2. Create a new branch (`git checkout -b feature/your-feature`).
-3. Commit your changes (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature/your-feature`).
-5. Open a pull request.

 ## Acknowledgments

-- Developed by M.Usman Anwar
+- Developed by M.Usman Anwar.
-- .
 This project was created to test my abilities in object-oriented programming.